Studies / Reports

 Indiana Venture Capital Study: Then and Now – First in the series, this update tracks Indiana’s nearly two-decade history with the venture capital investment tax credit and the effect on venture capital funding for entrepreneurs in the state.

 School corporation size has a direct impact on student achievement.
 And more than half of Indiana school corporations are too small to produce the most effective outcomes.
 Comprehensive analysis and modeling in this report reveals improved outcomes if school corporations contain between 2,000 and 2,999 students.

-Indiana Vision 2025 is a comprehensive, multi-year initiative, coordinated by the Indiana Chamber, to provide direction, leadership and a long-rnage economic development strategy for the state of Indiana.
-It builds on past efforts, specically the Chamber's Economic Vision 2010 initiative.
-The goal: "Indiana will be a global leader in innovation and economic opportunity where enterprises and citizens prosper."
+Indiana Vision 2025 is a comprehensive, multi-year initiative, coordinated by the Indiana Chamber, to provide direction, leadership and a long-range economic development strategy for the state of Indiana.
+It builds on past efforts, specifically the Indiana Chamber’s Economic Vision 2010 initiative.
+The goal: “Indiana will be a global leader in innovation and economic opportunity where enterprises and citizens prosper.”

 While Indiana currently has abundant supplies compared to many areas of the country, the state ranks first in the United States in the percentage of its economy that depends on water.
 Proper management and a long-term plan are needed to ensure adequate fresh water for citizens and businesses in the future.

 School counselors are not able to meet the range of postsecondary needs of students, due in large part to a stagnant system and a variety of situations often out of their control.
 What we have is a counseling issue, not an issue with the counselors.
 In fact, the vast majority of counselors in the survey said they would like to spend more time providing college and career guidance.

 - Right-to-Work and Indiana’s Economic Future (January 2011)